 The Bone Woman, Clea’s memoir of her experiences working for the war crimes tribunals, was published by Random House in 2004 and has been translated into ten languages and published in fourteen countries.
 Among other honors, The Bone Woman was awarded the Nancy (France) Human Rights Book Prize, was a National Public Radio Best, a Discover Magazine Top 20 Science Book, and an Editor's Pick of the Foreign Policy Association.

-Clea went on to co-coordinate the Anthropology Laboratory of the UN Committee on Missing Persons in Cyprus on behalf of Equipo Argentino de Antropologia Forense (EAAF) and she founded the non-profit Missing Persons Identification Resource Center to develop forensic profiles of missing persons designed to address the backlog of tens of thousands of unidentified bodies in the US.
+Clea went on to co-coordinate the Anthropology Laboratory of the United Nations Committee on Missing Persons in Cyprus on behalf of Equipo Argentino de Antropologia Forense (EAAF) and she founded the non-profit Missing Persons Identification Resource Center to develop forensic profiles of missing persons designed to address the backlog of tens of thousands of unidentified bodies in the US.

 Clea holds a BA from Stanford University, an MA from the University of Nebraska-Lincoln, and was trained by Dr. Walt Birkby while a Master's student in the graduate forensic anthropology program at the University of Arizona.